jensschnitzler/Room-For-Advancement/index.md

 ## Pending Books

+- Creative Labour: Working in the Creative Industries

 - Citizen Designer: Perspectives on Design Responsibility: Steven Heller, Veronique Vienne

 - Angela McRobbie: Be Creative: Making a Living in the New Culture Industries